It’s rare for a day to go by without me scrolling through my Facebook feed. And I’m not alone: According to DMR, 65% of Facebook users log on daily.

 Facebook is all about people.
 The original intent of Facebook was to interact with friends, not advertise your business, but it’s easy for marketers to forget this.
 The problem is, pushing solely product-related messages is only going to take you so far.
 You need to show the people behind the brand to connect with your audience.

 There are a lot of companies that do this well – take Unbounce.
-The Facebook post below shows how easy it is to show off your employees in a humorous and relatable way.
+They use their Facebook business page to show off employees in a humorous and relatable way.

 You’re likely reporting on a bi-weekly, monthly, or quarterly basis to see which content is resonating with your audience in terms of page views, shares, comments, and other engagement metrics.
 With all of this knowledge at your fingertips, you should be using this data to decide where to focus your promotion budget.
 Put some money behind your best content to get it even more exposure.